waozixyz/lotus/README.md

-# A potato
+# Lotus

-[Potato](https://wiki.xxiivv.com/site/potato.html) is a desktop environment, written in [Uxntal](https://wiki.xxiivv.com/site/uxntal.html).
+Lotus is a collection of uxntal apps, including some of my own.
+It is based on [Potato](https://wiki.xxiivv.com/site/potato.html) a desktop environment, written in [Uxntal](https://wiki.xxiivv.com/site/uxntal.html).

 ## Build